- Rail Trail

 - Other Trail

-- High standard trail with historic small townships of Smythesdale, Scarsdale and Linton providing points of interest and facilities
+- A high-standard trail with the historic small townships of Smythesdale, Scarsdale and Linton providing points of interest and facilities

-- Visits Nimons Bridge, third tallest surviving timber trestle bridge in Victoria
+- Visits Nimons Bridge, third tallest surviving timber bridge in Victoria

-- History boards with trail information sited at various points
+- History boards with trail information at various points

 - Ballarat is Victoria’s largest inland city with many magnificent buildings from the gold-rush era

-- The childhood home of Sir Henry Bolte, Victoria’s longest-serving Premier, can be seen beside Emu Creek in the township of Skipton
+- The childhood home of Sir Henry Bolte, Victoria’s longest-serving Premier, can be seen beside Emu Creek in the town of Skipton

-- Smythesdale to Linton is 17 km long and crosses historic goldfields and native grasslands
+Smythesdale to Linton is 17km and crosses historic goldfields and native grasslands

-- Linton to Skipton is 20 km long and features pleasant Australian bushland and a kaolin mine at Pittong
+Linton to Skipton is 20km and features pleasant Australian bushland and a kaolin mine at Pittong

-Emergency markers are located along the trail.
-In an emergency, call 000 and quote the emergency marker code where you are located.
+ESTA Emergency Markers are located along the trail.
+In an emergency, call 000 and quote the alphanumeric code on the marker post nearest to you, eg BSR4

 Ballarat to Smythesdale (20 km)